 SKID ROW IN MOVIES

 Not too many have been filmed in Skid Row and those that have are mostly documentaries.
 One exception isThe Little Shop of Horrors (1960), parts of which were shot on 5th.

-Pras‘ Skid Row (2007), concerns a spoiled, rich dude spending a couple nights outdoors, getting in too deep and coming out with the realization that being homeless is difficult.
+Pras‘ Skid Row (2007), concerns a rich dude spending a few nights outdoors, getting in too deep, and in the process learns that being homeless isn’t easy.

 Skid Row has also been seen in Reflections of Evil (2002), Into the Wild (2007), Somewhere in the City(2007), American Drug War – The Last Great White Hope, Chorus – Skid Row Stories, and Hova (all 2010).
 There’s also a company, Skid Row Films.